nrohr/about/research.md

 <br/>

 I'm interested in how people influence each other's attitudes, beliefs, and decisions.
-In my work, I combine approaches from the fields individual differences research, social and cognitive psychology, judgment and decision-making, and social networks to understand the emergent large-scale effects of individuals interacting with one another in homogeneous and heterogeneous social networks.
+In my work, I combine approaches from individual differences research, social and cognitive psychology, judgment and decision-making, and social networks to understand the emergent large-scale effects of individuals interacting with one another in social networks.

 <br/>
 <br/>